jasonaaronwilson/blog/README.md

 faster than anything a hobbyist could                 <==== realistically run).                                   <====

-You don't necessarily need the beefiest computer
-to run these models (if you don't need instant        <---- "answers") and it's cool that big guns like           <---- Microsoft, Google, FaceBook, etc. are making their smaller models available (many trivial to use via       I think I can use a Gemini treatment ollama) though they come with increasingly more         of this paragraph as well. restrictive licenses the better they actually get.
-I'm not shocked.
-They are spending millions      <---- of dollars to train these things so I'm not           <---- surprised there are strings attached.
-Read the fine print.
+You don't necessarily need top-of-the-line hardware to run these models (especially if you're patient), and it's great that industry giants like Microsoft, Google, and Meta are releasing smaller models (many easily accessible through                <==== Another major rewite by Gemini Ollama).
+However, be aware that more capable models often come with stricter licenses.
+This isn't surprising, given the massive investments        <-- The word massive here is correct required to train them.
+Always read the fine print         but *my* original bias was a bit to understand the terms of use.                            different...
+It's in git to see.

 My favorite model that fits within my CPU RAM (not VRAM, GPUs are insanely expensive and "gaming" CPU